lrdj/goodlookslikethis/_cases_sdingov/dds.md

 ## Background context

-The customer believed this alignment could be improved with a “unified” way to facilitate voluntary, trusted, and responsible avenues for cross-government data sharing.
+The customer believed this lack of alignment could be overcome with a “unified” way to facilitate voluntary, trusted, and responsible avenues for cross-government data sharing.

-It is slow and difficult to establish a data sharing arrangement because of misalignments and inconsistencies in processes, governance and documentation between organisations.

 ## My role

 I joined the project as an independent consultant, acting as an interaction designer partnered with a user researcher and collaborating with a service designer who acted across three sub-services in the data space.
 I was tasked with exploring how this proposition of a cross-government service might work.

-The service would provide a single, agreed process to establish data sharing arrangements, a guided workflow, ability to collaborate across organisational boundaries, standardised documentation, sign-off functionality, and digital memorandums of understanding, in a secure and access-controlled web environment.
+The core assumption was that the service would provide a single, agreed process to establish data sharing arrangements, a guided workflow, ability to collaborate across organisational boundaries, standardised documentation, sign-off functionality, and digital memorandums of understanding, in a secure and access-controlled web environment.

 ## The pivot